MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

     ---

 1. Open your Emulator.
 Click **Open Bot**.
 Fill in Bot URL with http://localhost:3978/api/messages and the **MicrosoftAppId** and **MicrosoftAppPassword** values.
-If you have a JavaScript bot you can find these values in your bot's **.env** file.
-If you have a C# bot you can find these values in the **appsettings.json** file.
-For a Java bot you can find these values in the **application.properties** file.
+If you have a JavaScript bot, you can find these values in your bot's **.env** file.
+If you have a C# bot, you can find these values in the **appsettings.json** file.
+For a Java bot you, can find these values in the **application.properties** file.
 Click **Connect**.

 1. Now open another Emulator window.
 This second Emulator window will work as a debugger.
 Follow the instructions as described in the previous step.
 Check **Open in debug mode** and then click **Connect**.

-1. At this point you will see a command with a unique identifier (`/INSPECT attach <identifier>`) in your debugging Emulator.
+1. At this point, you will see a command with a unique identifier (`/INSPECT attach <identifier>`) in your debugging Emulator.
 Copy the whole command with the identifier from the debugging Emulator and paste it into the chat box of the first Emulator.

     > [!NOTE]
     > A unique identifier is generated every time when the Emulator is launched in debug mode after you add the inspection middleware in your bot's code.